OnJazz/SimpleGoogleCalculatrice/README.md

 ## How to run test ?
 ### Front test
-To run Front-End test , first go in the folder ./SimpleGoogleCalculatriceFront.
+To run Front-End test , first go in the folder :open_file_folder: ./SimpleGoogleCalculatriceFront.
 Install the node dependencies by running
 ```bash
 npm i